-The way we eat affects every aspect of our lives and we understand that it is a biological and individual choice.
-Each of us has ancestry, gene expression, trauma, habits, and needs that the others do not.
+The way we eat affects every aspect of our lives and I understand that it is a biological and individual choice.
+Each of us has ancestry, medical history, trauma, habits, and needs that the others do not.
 I want to empower you to seek your optimal human diet.

 Book A Nutritional Therapy Consultation (coming July 2019)